wasmerio/old-docs.wasmer.io/docs/wasmer-js/node-modules/examples/transforming-wasi-modules/transforming-wasi-modules.md

 const loweredWasmBytes = await lowerI64Imports(wasmBytes)
 ```

-Here, the `lowerI64Imports` function transforms the interface such that a JavaScript `BigInt` value can be transferred to a WebAssembly `i64` value as an array of 8, unsigned, 8-bit integers.
+The call to function `lowerI64Imports` performs the all-important transformation that allows JavaScript `BigInt` values to be transferred to WebAssembly `i64` values.

 It is not until after this transformation has occurred that we can instantiate the WebAssembly module and invoke it as before.